tjoskar/ng-lazyload-image/CONTRIBUTING.md

-setErrorImage(error: Error, attributes: Attributes): void; // Logic to set the error image setup(attributes: Attributes): void; // Set up function finally(attributes: Attributes): void; // Teardown function isBot(attributes: Attributes): boolean; // Is the user a bot? isDisabled(): boolean; // Should the lazyload mechanism be disbled? skipLazyLoading(attributes: Attributes): boolean; // Should we load the image ASAP?
+setErrorImage(error: Error, attributes: Attributes): void; // Logic to set the error image setup(attributes: Attributes): void; // Set up function finally(attributes: Attributes): void; // Teardown function isBot(attributes?: Attributes): boolean; // Is the user a bot? isDisabled(): boolean; // Should the lazyload mechanism be disbled? skipLazyLoading(attributes: Attributes): boolean; // Should we load the image ASAP?
 ```